Generalized Persistent Laplacians and their Spectral Properties: The Chain Laplacians

 \subsubsection{De Rham Complexes}

 The de Rham complex of smooth manifolds is a cochain complex \citep[see][\S17]{lee} which can be turned into a chain complex by relabeling indices.
 If the manifold (which may have boundary) is compact and orientable, an inner product can be defined on the chain groups of this complex \citep[see][\S1.2 and 2.6]{schwarz}.
 The presentation in \citet[\S3]{Hilbert} deals with the more general setting of defining Hilbert complexes from elliptic complexes on arbitrary Riemannian manifolds.
 However, in this example, we restrict our attention to a compact orientable Riemannian $n$-manifold $M$ with boundary $\partial M$ (which may be empty).
-For such manifolds, the de Rham complex and cohomology are closely related in the following sense.
+For such manifolds, the de Rham cohomology is known to coincide with cohomology defined via other cohomology theories.